Chihiro2024/cellassign/README.md

-# Fixed the error of cellassign R packages.
+Fixed the error of cellassign R packages.
+If there is infringement, please contact the author to delete.